replicatedhq/replicated-docs/docs/reference/cron-expressions.md

     </tr>
     <tr>
       <td><center>Question mark (?)</center></td>
       <td> Specifies that one or another value can be used.
-For example, enter <code>5</code> for Day-of-the-month and <code>?</code> for Day-of-the-week, if you do not have a preference for which day of the week that the fifth day of the month occurs on.</td>
+For example, enter <code>5</code> for Day-of-the-month and <code>?</code> for Day-of-the-week to check for updates on the 5th day of the month, regardless of which day of the week it is.</td>
     </tr>
     <tr>
       <td><center>L</center></td>